 How to ensure that flexibility is delivered fairly across roles, professions and locations

-Hybrid and flexible work have moved well beyond trend status.
-They now represent a foundational philosophy shaping how modern organisations operate.
+Hybrid and flexible work have moved well beyond trend status - they now represent a foundational philosophy shaping how modern organisations operate.

 Fair Flexibility: The Challenge Beneath The Aspiration